LaloVene/code-plagarism-detector/README.md

 2. **Fingerprinting:**

    - To measure similarities between files, The algorithm finds common sequences of tokens using subsequences of fixed length called k-grams.
 These k-grams are hashed using a rolling hash function (similar to Rabin-Karp string matching algorithm).
-The selected hashes are stored as fingerprints.

 3. **Indexing:**